 How serious are these Ford Escape problems?

-Drivers who are looking into purchasing a used Escape would be wise to pay extra attention to the transmission in the 2008 and 2014 model years.
+Drivers looking into purchasing a used Escape would be wise to pay extra attention to the transmission in the 2008 and 2014 model years.
 The other issues are easy to inspect for and quick to repair.
-Overall, the benefits of the vehicle outweigh the potential issues, and owners can consider the Ford Escape a sound investment.
+Overall, the benefits of the vehicle outweigh the potential problems, and owners can consider the Ford Escape a sound investment.